seanbreckenridge/plaintext-playlist/P_README.md

 As some more complicated examples of what this enables me to do:

 I use `mpv`'s IPC sockets (see my [`mpv-sockets`](https://github.com/seanbreckenridge/mpv-sockets) scripts) to to send commands to the currently running `mpv` instance.
 The `mpv-currently-playing` script from there prints the path of the currently playing song.
-Whenever I'm listening to an album and I want to add a song to a playlist, I do `playlist curplaying`, it drops me into `fzf` to pick a playlist, and it adds the song that's currently playing to whatever I select.
+Whenever I'm listening to an album and I want to add a song to a playlist, I do `plainplay curplaying`, it drops me into `fzf` to pick a playlist, and it adds the song that's currently playing to whatever I select.

 [`not-in-playlist`](https://sean.fish/d/not-in-playlist?dark), which I use to find any albums in my music directory which don't have any songs in any of my playlists, i.e. pick a random album in my music directory I haven't listened to yet.